 Franklin County Common Pleas Court

-This page of the website provides information regarding the Franklin County Common Pleas Court.
-If you are being investigated for or have been charged with a felony criminal offense, a felony vehicular homicide or vehicular assault, or a felony DUI / OVI offense in the Franklin County Common Pleas Court, it would be helpful to read through the information in this website.
-Before your first court appearance and before you hire a lawyer, you can learn more about your situation and find out more about criminal defense lawyers so you can make an educated decision about hiring an attorney.For More Information About The Franklin County Common Pleas Court
+If you are being investigated for or have been charged with a felony criminal offense, a felony vehicular homicide or vehicular assault, or a felony DUI / OVI in the Franklin County Common Pleas Court, it will be helpful to read through the information on other pages of this website.
+On those pages, you can learn more about your charges, the possible penalties, and strategies for defending against the charges.
+Before your first court appearance and before you hire a lawyer, it’s important to investigate these issues so you can make educated decisions about addressing your case and hiring an effective criminal defense attorney.

 Address: 345 South High Street, Columbus, OH 43215